zakmachachi/GO-mechanical-properties/README.md

 This repository contains code and data supporting the following work:

-> Zakariya El-Machachi, Bowen Cheng, Volker L. Deringer, _in preparation_
+> Zakariya El-Machachi, Bowen Cheng, Volker L. Deringer, **Chem.
+Commun.**, 2025, Accepted Manuscript

 The purpose is to enable readers to access the structural models and simulation code for reproducing the work.